GPA calculations explained

 - For applicants currently studying a standalone honours degree, the final-year GPA will be calculated using numerical subject grades if at least 0.25 FTE (2 units) was available prior to 2020.
 If results are not available, the GPA will be calculated on the final 2 years of study in their undergraduate degree with the x1 and x5 / 6 weighting applied.
 Applicants should note that results for all 2020 calendar year enrolled subjects will not be used (regardless of subject or degree completion/conferral in 2021).

 - The most recent three years of full-time study will be used for the GPA calculation.
 If your most recent eligible degree is less than 3 FTE worth of study, the results from your next most recent eligible degree will be used to make up the remainder of the 3 FTE.

-- Graduate Certificates, Graduate Diplomas and Masters by coursework qualifications successfully completed by 31 July 2021 will be used towards GPA calculations.
+- Graduate Certificates, Graduate Diplomas and Masters by coursework qualifications successfully completed by 31 July in the year of application will be used towards GPA calculations.

 The approach of not including 2020 results in the GPA calculation will continue to impact selection for a period of 10 years.

 Please review the GEMSAS Admissions Guide and GPA calculations guides on the GEMSAS website for more information.
 Standard calculation of GPA for applicants to Deakin is: